 It’s a chance to express yourself in ways that a general audience might find difficult to appreciate, but summitteers would love you to share!

 There are four distinct areas you can use to think about your topic.
-Here are some sample topics.
+Here are some samples.